espruino/EspruinoDocs/modules/tinyMQTT.md

 - Supports QoS 0 only.
 - Supports authentication on username and password.
-- 127 byte publishing length limit.
+- 127 byte publishing length limit (the sum of the length of the topic + the length of the data must not be more than 127 characters).

-Some considerable effort has gone into ensuring safe reconnection in event of MQTT broker disconnecting us and or loss of network, minimising leaked memory and ensuring no duplicated event listeners, and subsequent processes.
+- Retain flag is set on published messages.

 ## How to use